Camera Snapshots with Python

 |---|---|

-Authorization | Bearer YOUR_ACCESS_TOKEN |
+Authorization | Bearer your-access-token |

 Content-Type | image/jpeg or image/png |